Bira/octopus-carnival/_posts/2018-06-18-dragon-heresy-review.md

 DC and a higher Hit DC.
 If an enemy beats your Threat DC, it means they will hit you _unless_ you actively defend yourself by spending Vigor.
 Beating your Hit DC means they bypassed all of your defenses.
-Avoiding injury from that takes a "feverish defense", which among other things costs your reaction for the round.
+Avoiding injury from that takes a "frantic defense", which among other things costs your reaction for the round.

 Armor no longer makes you harder to hit - instead, it provides damage resistance that reduces the amount of Wounds (_not_ Vigor) you take from an attack.
 Shields